14 Aug Seven questions you need to ask when choosing MROC software

 There are several types of MROC software out there that can help you run a Market Research Online Community (MROC).
 But because MROCs have particular needs, you must be sure that the software you choose has the right features – and that means you need to be asking the right questions as you peruse the different types of software available.

-To help you determine which software will be best for managing your market research online communities, we recommend considering these 7 key questions before you buy:
+To help you determine which software will be best for managing your market research online communities

 1. Does your software enable use on mobile?

 In today’s on-the-go world, mobile-capable software is extremely important for market research because so many people now use their tablets and smartphones for much (or even most) of their online interaction.
 In fact, just recently, Google confirmed that more searches are now being conducted on mobile platforms than on desktops in 10 countries, including the U.S. and Japan, proving that mobile use is only gaining in popularity.